mustafaakgul/diablo4-side-quest-checker/README.md

 Remembering the Goose D
 Settling the Tab D
 Smoke Signals D
-Stemming the Tide
+Stemming the Tide D
 Stolen Artifice D
-Tending Nature
+Tending Nature D
 The Bear of Blackweald D
 The Broken Bear*
 The Diviner D
 The Fledgling Merchant D
-The Old Ways
+The Old Ways D
 The Seer D
 The Snare D
 The Starving Strand D
-The Traveling Scholar
+The Traveling Scholar D
 The Wrong Hands*
-Thread of Envy
+Thread of Envy D
-Untangling Truths
+Untangling Truths D
 Votive Passing D
-Warded Sailor's Vessel*
+Warded Sailor's Vessel* D
 Wagered Honor D
 With Fangs Bared D
-Whispers from Below
+Whispers from Below D
 What Ails Thee D

 KEHJISTAN